enqueuezero/site/content/markdown-parser.md

 title: Markdown Parser
 summary: How to implement a Markdown Parser from scratch?
 category: Programming
-tags: markdown, html, parser
+tags: markdown, HTML, parser
 date: 2018-10-17
 status: Draft
 ---

 Many people, when confronted writing HTML document, think "Well, HTML is tedious, I'll go with Markdown."
 Then they'll face two problems.
 For programming zealots, they certainly will introduce a third problem: why not write a Markdown parser?

-In practice, most Markdown parser programs are often based on regular expression, or regex.
+In practice, most Markdown parser programs use regular expression or regex for parsing.
 There are some more options like [PEG](https://github.com/jgm/peg-markdown), etc. In this post, we'll write a simple but extensive markdown parser in nim-lang that can perform basic parsing.
 Beyond that, we'll also discuss how to improve the code to support more Markdown notations and dialects.

 ## Implementation